argoproj/argo-cd/docs/proposals/proxy-extensions.md

 - Impact of extensions on overall Argo CD performance (mitigated by rate limiting + idle conn timeout).

 ## Open Questions

+1. What are the possible actions that can be provided to extensions RBAC?
+A. This proposal does not define additional RBAC actions for extensions.
+Currently the only possible value is `*` which will allow admins to enable or disable certain extensions per project.
+If there is a new requirement to support additional actions for extensions to limit just specific HTTP verbs for example, an enhancement can be created to extend this functionality.
+If this requirement becomes necessary, it won't be a breaking change as it will be more restrictive.

 [1]: https://argo-cd.readthedocs.io/en/stable/developer-guide/ui-extensions/
 [2]: https://github.com/argoproj-labs/argocd-extensions